jacoberl/jacoberl.github.io/docs/writings.md

 ---
 # Writings

+Paper "Representation Varieties of Stacks and Topological Quantum Field Theory" to be released soon.

 [Note](https://jacoberl.github.io/assets/DW-notes.pdf) on Dijkgraaf-Witten theory in all dimensions as a fully extended TFT.

 Berkeley Math 274 [term paper](https://jacoberl.github.io/assets/final-paper.pdf) on Gaiotto-Witten's 2022 construction of Frenkel-Etingof-Kazhdan's function-theoretic Langlands as a TQFT.